 Panasonic GH5 versus Panasonic G85

-The Panasonic Lumix DC-GH5 and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were revealed to the public, respectively, in January 2017 and September 2016.
+The Panasonic Lumix DC-GH5 and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were officially introduced, respectively, in January 2017 and September 2016.
 Both the GH5 and the G85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The GH5 has a resolution of 20.2 megapixel, whereas the G85 provides 15.8 MP.

 An illustration of the physical size and weight of the Panasonic GH5 and the Panasonic G85 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH5 – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GH5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is notably smaller (16 percent) than the Panasonic GH5.
 Moreover, the G85 is markedly lighter (30 percent) than the GH5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.